seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter MARK ANTONY and EROS*

 **MARK ANTONY**
-Eros, thou yet behold’st me?
+Eros, thou yet behold'st me?

 **EROS**
 Ay, noble lord.

 **MARK ANTONY**
-Sometimes we see a cloud that’s dragonish;
+Sometimes we see a cloud that's dragonish;
 A vapour sometime like a bear or lion,
-A tower’d citadel, a pendent rock,
+A tower'd citadel, a pendent rock,
 A forked mountain, or blue promontory
-With trees upon’t, that nod unto the world,
+With trees upon't, that nod unto the world,
 And mock our eyes with air: thou hast seen
 these signs;
-They are black vesper’s pageants.
+They are black vesper's pageants.

 **EROS**
 Ay, my lord,